istopwg/pwg-books/ippguide/intro.md

 What is IPP?/About This Book
 ----------------------------

+- Scope: (enterprise) application developers wanting to print reports, billing, logs, etc. and/or monitoring printers

 - High level capabilities, security features

 - Supported by 98+% of all printers sold today (outliers are mainly industrial